fastoch/Asynchronous-JavaScript/README.md

 #  Promises

+The JavaScript Promises feature was officially introduced as part of ECMAScript 6 (ES6) in **2015**.

 When we perform an asynchronous operation, like fetching data from a server, we don't get the result immediately.
 Instead, JavaScript gives us a Promise object right away.